-- Bank reconciliation against FEC report. - Embezzlement policy safe harbor. - Checks in excess of \$1,000 are authorized in writing or signed by two people.
-All wire transfers require two authorizations. - An individual who does not handle PAC accounting receives incoming checks and places a restrictive endorsement on them, i.e., "For Deposit Only." - Petty cash must have written log and the fund should not exceed \$500. - All bank accounts must have their own Taxpayer ID number. - Bank reconciliations are done by someone other than a check signer or person responsible for PAC accounting. - PAC tax: federal.
+- Embezzlement policy safe harbor. - Checks in excess of \$1,000 are authorized in writing or signed by two people.
+All wire transfers require two authorizations. - An individual who does not handle PAC accounting receives incoming checks and places a restrictive endorsement on them, i.e., "For Deposit Only." - Petty cash must have written log and the fund should not exceed \$500. - All bank accounts must have their own Taxpayer ID number. - Bank reconciliations are done by someone other than a check signer or person responsible for PAC accounting.

 - E-MAILS AND OTHER ELECTRONIC COMMUNICATIONS ARE DOCUMENTS.
-Virtually indestructible and potentially dangerous. - PAC must keep records for 3 years from the date that the relevant information is reported. - Payroll deduction authorization must be kept for at least 3 years from the date the employee's last deduction is reported.
+Virtually indestructible and potentially dangerous. - Federal PACs must keep records for 3 years from the date that the relevant information is reported for federal activity. - For contributions used for federal activity, payroll deduction records must be kept for at least 3 years from the date of disclosure of the employee's last deduction. - Keep in mind states may have longer retention periods.